woltemade/melon-lab/README.md

 cp packages/manager-interface/.env.example packages/manager-interface/.env
 ```

+Take a look at the copied .env files and adjust them as needed.

 ### Without Docker

 If you don't want to or can't use Docker, you can also run all of the